VernonGrant/gnu-c-language-manual/markdown/Zero-Length.md

 ------------------------------------------------------------------------

-### 15.9 Arrays of Length Zero
+### 15.10 Arrays of Length Zero

 GNU C allows zero-length arrays.
-They are useful as the last element of a structure that is really a header for a variable-length object.
+They are useful as the last field of a structure that is really a header for a variable-length object.
 Here's an example, where we construct a variable-size structure to hold a line which is `this_length` characters long: